 In a penetration test the first stage of exploitation is getting initial access, this means gaining an entry point into the company’s network or application.
 This step is essential for a hacker to successfully hack into the company and can be done in many different ways.
 As the owner of an application or business it’s important that you understand the different methods for gaining initial access so you can properly plan out your defense.
-There are several threat modeling techniques that can be used to better understand the different techniques for gaining initial access, for the purpose of this blog we will be using the MITRE ATT&CK framework.
+Several threat modeling techniques can be used to better understand the different techniques for gaining initial access, for the purpose of this blog we will be using the MITRE ATT&CK framework.
 This framework is a global knowledge database of adversary tactics and techniques, which make it the ideal framework for understanding how these attacks work.
 Here are the 9 techniques for gaining initial access:

 1. Drive-by compromise